kylimcqueen/ecommerce-sales/README.md

 This project analyzes e-commerce sales data from an Indian online fashion retailer.

 ### Business Problem
-The company needs to understand historical sales patterns to forecast future demand and optimize inventory planning.
+The company needs to understand historical sales patterns to identify sales trends and seasonal patterns.
 Without clear visibility into sales trends, the business risks overstocking slow-moving items or running out of popular products.

 ### My Goal
-Analyze 166,000+ transactions to identify sales trends, seasonal patterns, and create a 6-month sales forecast to support data-driven inventory decisions.
+Analyze 163,000+ transactions to identify sales trends, seasonal patterns, and create a 6-month sales forecast to support data-driven inventory decisions.

 ### Tools Used
 Excel (data exploration), SQL (data cleaning and transformation), Tableau (visualization and dashboards)